vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-agitation-management.md

         - Mittens

-        - Posey Vest – prevents exiting bed, allows limbs to be free
+        - Posey Vest – prevents exiting bed, allows limbs to be free, can be attached to bedside recliners

         - Posey Bed – wandering patient (TBI, severe dementia)